victorsolaya/Multiselect_Records_PCF/README.md

 6. Columns -> To retrieve and display the data you need to set the columns with the following syntax: Display Name, fieldName; Account Name,name
 7. Header Visible -> Set if the header will be visible in the list displayed.
 8. Delimiter for the exposed data -> This will be the delimiter to split the data in your field (1)
+9. Is Multiple -> If true you can select all the records you want, if false, only one record can be selected.
+(True = Multiple | False = Single)

 ## Filter section